MostlyKIGuess/mAI-Mail/README.md

  ## PS
  - My sincere thanks to my teammates and the people who made the privateGPT repo, this is not my work and I do not take credits for it, some changes are made sure but that's all the thanks due to my teammates who have given many ideas and made this beautiful application which I will use (~~for DSA ASSIGNMENT~~)(I do not promote using AI , you will get MOSSED, do not use AI plsss, I code in nvim so this is not an option but I m jus saying uk).

- - Credits to Salvik,Ami,Mrudani,Vignesh for working on this.
+- Thanks to my friends as well. :)